andrewhowdencom/website/site/content/post/handling-dynamically-created-html-in-javascript.rst

     });
   </script>

-In that example, the developer adds an *event handler* to the element that listens for the users `Click` action.
+In that example, the developer adds an *event handler* to the element that listens for the users `Click` event.
-However, the only way this is possible is if the JavaScript can guarantee that these elements will exist when it's executed - something that we can't.
-A simple example is below; we have a set of boxes that change when the user clicks a button:
+This is possible as the JavaScript is executed immediately after the elements are declared in the DOM - the elements are guaranteed to exist.
+However, this isn't always possible - consider the example below:

 .. raw:: html